School of Young Geographers

 School of Young Geographers (Jauno ģeogrāfu skola) is an extracurricular educational body that prepares primary and secondary school students in geography, geology, environmental science and other related disciplines.

 The school was founded on 23 February 1975 by a group of students of the Faculty of Geography of the University of Latvia led by Egils Birznieks.
 It has been operating uninterrupted ever since, being one of the oldest extant organisations of extracurricular education in Latvia.

-It is located primarily in Riga, Latvia with its subsidiaries in Valmiera, Liepāja and Rēzekne.
-For certain periods its sister schools have been operated in other cities of Latvia: Grobiņa, Jelgava, Ogre, Salaspils, Kuldīga and Druva.
+It is located primarily in Riga, Latvia with its subsidiaries in Valmiera, Liepāja and Daugavpils.
+For certain periods its sister schools have been operated in other cities of Latvia: Grobiņa, Jelgava, Ogre, Salaspils, Rēzekne, Kuldīga and Druva.

 Up to 500 school students participate in the monthly events organised by the School in 4 regions of Latvia. in its non-formal education events: quizzes, presentations, research conferences, wilderness expeditions, fieldworks and outdoor games.
 The School also organises annual national geography olympiads in Latvia and international olympiads in the Baltic Sea region.